apedley/sf-symbols-menu/README.md

 A lightweight macOS menu bar app for browsing and copying SF Symbols.
 Unapologetically vibe coded as an alternative to the paid options in the App Store.

+This app also lets you copy the sumbol itself instead of just the name which is useful for pasting into design tools like Figma.
+Left click to copy the Unicode character, right-click to copy the symbol name.

 ## Features

 - **Menu Bar Access** - Lives in your menu bar, no dock icon